-Despite the name, powers of attorney don’t actually vest anyone with permission to practice law.
-The document instead allows individuals to grant agency authority, whether general or limited, to an approved representative.
+Despite the name, powers of attorney don’t vest anyone with permission to practice law.
+Instead, the document allows individuals to grant agency authority, whether general or limited, to an approved representative.
 This may be an attorney, family member, business partner, or friend.
-A power of attorney (or “POA”) serves multiple functions, but it has limitations.
-Every state has different standards for creating, filing, and terminating powers of attorney.
+A power of attorney (or “POA”) serves multiple functions but has limitations.
+In addition, every state has different standards for creating, filing, and terminating powers of attorney.
 As such, it’s important to draft and execute this legally binding document through a qualifying lawyer.
 To discuss preparing personalized powers of attorney in Virginia or D.C., connect with the dedicated agency and estate lawyers at McClanahan Powers, PLLC by calling (703) 520-1326 or contacting us online.

-Powers of attorney serve more than estate planning functions; although, seniors often benefit from granting certain authority to younger family members.
-Virginia military families, business partners, incarcerated parties, and legal clients might all take advantage of POAs.
+Powers of attorney serve more than estate planning functions; although, seniors often benefit from granting specific authority to younger family members.
+In addition, Virginia military families, business partners, incarcerated parties, and legal clients might take advantage of POAs.
 These legal documents allow another person to act on the principle’s (grantor’s) behalf without necessitating grantor notice or approval.
-Importantly, grantors can limit the scope of this authority to a single transaction, business matter, or lawsuit.
+Significantly, grantors can limit the scope of this authority to a single transaction, business matter, or lawsuit.
 They can even indicate when it expires.

-Virginia recognizes powers of attorney provided they meet the requirements set forth in the Virginia Uniform Power of Attorney Act, which includes being singed by the principle (or at the principle’s conscious authorization) before a notary public.
+Virginia recognizes powers of attorney provided they meet the requirements outlined in the Virginia Uniform Power of Attorney Act, which includes being signed by the principle (or at the principle’s conscious authorization) before a notary public.
 Importantly, Virginia law allows agents to request reasonable reimbursement and payment for related expenses unless otherwise specified.
 It also provides agents with certain liability protections and requires third parties to accept validly executed powers of attorney when conducting business.
-However, the agent must act in accordance with the following duties set forth in Va.
+However, the agent must act by the following duties outlined in Va.
 Code § 64.2-1621 unless otherwise specified:

 Unlike court-ordered guardianship, powers of attorney are voluntarily executed documents.
-The principle controls the scope of the POA, including when it expires and its durability.
+As a result, the principle controls the scope of the POA, including when it expires and its durability.
 Because the law requires third parties to acknowledge valid powers of attorney, they benefit busy business owners, military members, and seniors.
-Common examples include deployed soldiers granting spouses power of attorney to finalize real estate transactions, legal clients granting attorneys full authority to gather evidence and settle claims, seniors authorizing adult children to handle estate and tax inquiries, and business owners authorizing trusted employees to complete transactions.
+Common examples include deployed soldiers granting spouses power of attorney to finalize real estate transactions, legal clients granting attorneys full authority to gather evidence and settle claims, seniors authorizing adult children to handle estate and tax inquiries, and business owners empowering trusted employees to complete transactions.